 John is chairman of Residents for Uttlesford and the party’s co-founder.
 He was first elected as a councillor in 2013.
 Since then he has worked hard to hold our councils to account on residents issues, including the Local Plan, planning and development, pollution and the environment, education and schools, proper transport infrastructure, and saving The Fairycroft Youth Centre.

 “The national political parties are forcing policies onto local residents that they don’t want and don’t need.
 It’s time politics became local once more and residents got to decide for themselves.”
 John Lodge

 John Lodge was first elected in May 2013.
-He is an Uttlesford District Councillor for the Saffron Walden Shire Ward.
+He is an Uttlesford District Councillor for the Saffron Walden Shire Ward, is R4U Leader at UDC and chairman of the party.

-John has been a resident of Saffron Walden for over 40 years and during that time he has served the community in a wide variety of volunteer roles.
+John has been a resident of Saffron Walden for almost 50 years and during that time he has served the community in a wide variety of volunteer roles.
 He has served as Chairman of a Parish Council, School Governor, Chairman of a Village Hall Committee, President of a Cricket Club, Committee Member of a Choral Society and a trustee of the charity funding the exciting new concert hall at SWCHS.
 He was also an Essex Ambassador at the London 2012 Olympics and Paralympics.

 In the public sector he has recently served as a Non-Executive Director of Papworth Hospital NHS Trust where he was Chairman of its Charitable Capital Appeal.
 He is currently Chairman of the Embryonic Heart & Lung Research Institute which is a joint venture with Cambridge University.